-Learn how to make an orange creamsicle cocktail.
+Learn how to make an orange creamsicle alcoholic drink.
 This creamy and citrusy summer drink is livened by the botanical complexity of gin, and not just any gin, but Tanqueray Gin infused with Sevilla orange.
 What a beauty!
 Our creamsicle drink with gin is perfect for outdoor entertaining and pairs well with fresh preparations and grilled goodies.
 This orange creamsicle cocktail is substantial, fruity, and very well balanced; this is one fruity drink you’ll want to make often, especially in the summertime!

 Hello my friends.
 This cocktail recipe is inspired by the citrusy and creamy Morir Soñando, a bright and sunny Dominican summer drink.
 I’m also telling you about the exciting, flavored gin that takes this recipe to another level.